LegioniteTerraTech/ColliderController/README.md

 # TTColliderController
+(Not ready for TTMM yet - if this appears DO NOT DOWNLOAD!)
 Control colliders on Techs to greatly reduce lag when building or showcasing huge Techs.
 Mostly intended for huge artbuilds.